- Demo Video

 Note: This feature is coming soon and is not yet generally available.

 Every workday involves making thousands of decisions based on past information and current conditions.
 This is conditional logic.
-Applying it to mobile forms adds intelligent automation to form, thereby speeding up any workflow
+Applying it to mobile forms adds intelligent automation to forms, thereby speeding up any workflow.

-The basis of conditional logic is in this statement: "If This, Then That."
+Conditional logic is based on the structure: "If This, Then That."
 You create a task or action that happens when certain conditions are true.
 Set up the condition, choose the action that occurs.

 We see this all the time in paper forms: "If NO, then add detail below."
 Conditional logic improves the speed and quality of data collection in the field by guiding the mobile user through a workflow relevant to the job's context: they require less training and spend less time filling out forms.

 As mentioned above, the basis for conditional logic is "If This, Then That."
 If This is true, then That action will happen.
 This is a conditional statement.
 Using the example of a site inspection form:

 Else If statements allow you to define additional outcomes, if the original If is not true.

 Else If the room being inspected equals the washroom, then show the "washroom" section, hide the "common area" section, and hide the "warehouse" section.

 Else If the room being inspected equals the warehouse, then show the "warehouse" section, hide the "common area" section, and hide the "washroom" section.